ashish-um/pocketLIFE/CONTRIBUTE.md

 ##### For Backend `.env`:

 - Copy the `.env.example` file in the backend directory and rename it to `.env`.
+- 🟢 Most required values are already pre-filled in `.env.example` to help new contributors get started quickly.
-- Fill in the required values as shown below:
+- Fill in the remaining values as shown below:

 ```env
 MONGODB_URI=your_mongo_connection_string